511lab/FAGPP/README.md

 4.ConstructA_NP.m  #The function of the anchor point graph construction algorithm.

+5.hKM.m #Calculate anchors by calculating the center of the sub-clusters.

-5.Random_sampling.m  #The function of the Stratified sampling of the Classification performance.
+6.Random_sampling.m  #The function of the Stratified sampling of the Classification performance.

-6.EProjSimplex_new.m #The function used to solve for P.
+7.EProjSimplex_new.m #The function used to solve for P.

+8.L2_distance_1.m #Compute squared Euclidean distance

+9.measure.m #Compute the classification performance of the algorithm based on the 1NN classifier

+10.EuDist2.m #EuDist2 compute the Euclidean distance matrix。

 # Contact: